![]() |

 |

-from a snowmobile racer in Greenville.
+from a snowmobile racer at a Greenville golf resort (Nicholson's).
 He claimed he never rode it hard.
 Low

 mileage and in perfect shape.
 Great looking, too.
 Triple disks (just